 Internships should involve educational experiences in the workplace that equip the student with technical and interpersonal skills required to work effectively in both the public and private sectors.
 After the completion of the internship, students will be able to reflect positively on their experience taking away key transferable skills required in the current Canadian and global labour market(s).

-Visit WSIB, external link and familiarize yourself with the legal right you have at work and safety regulations in Ontario., external link Please also read the Internship & Placement Well-Being Handbook, external link before beginning your internship position, to learn more about your rights at work, and how Ryerson supports diversity and inclusion in the workplace.
+Visit WSIB, external link, external link and familiarize yourself with the legal right you have at work and safety regulations in Ontario., external link, external link Please also read the Internship & Placement Well-Being Handbook, external link, external link before beginning your internship position, to learn more about your rights at work, and how Ryerson supports diversity and inclusion in the workplace.

 Students who entered the program Fall 2019 or before are required to enrol into FSN 402 Internship in their final year of study.
 They academic requirements for internships are as follows:

-- A minimum of 250 hours of work experience is required.
+- A minimum of 250 hours of internship/work experience is required.

 - The remaining 150 hours can be made up of any combination of work experience and University-led workshops.

-- A minimum of 250 hours of work experience is required.
+- 250 hours of internship/work experience is required.

 Students can then begin an application for their internship position.
 Complete your application within two weeks of starting at your position.